RingCentral pricing: Hidden fees + 6 Other things to know

 Pricing: $99 per organizer per month paid annually or $119 per organizer per month paid monthly

-RingCentral Events lets you host unlimited virtual events and webinars with no cap on registrations or attendees.
+RingCentral Events lets you host virtual events and webinars with no cap on registrations or attendees.
+You’ll get access to the following features:

-• AI tools like webinar writing, Q&A categorization, and event clip generation
+• AI tools like webinar writing and Q&A categorization

 RingCentral Events pricing